 The Thompson Smith and Puxon (TSP) business succession team can help you to establish a succession plan tailor-made for your business to help ensure that control of the business is transferred according to your wishes, whilst also providing on-going financial security for you and your family.

-Claire Powell, Director and Solicitor in the team, has written a series of articles on succession planning for each different type of business.
+We have written a series of articles on succession planning for each different type of business.
 You can view these articles by following the links below

 The team is also particularly experienced in planning succession for family and farming businesses and works closely with the TSP Agriculture and Wills & Estates teams in this area.
 Whilst all successful businesses are aware of the practical and financial advantages of planning ahead, succession planning has always been more complicated for family businesses and, in particular, farming families where ownership of the land can be an important issue.
 This has been highlighted in recent years by the increase in litigation over the ownership of farmland where siblings have engaged in lengthy, and usually expensive, court battles with each other.